Eppo-exp/eppo-docs/docs/contextual-bandits/actions_contexts.md

 In general, there are two types of attributes that will help the Contextual Bandit efficiently learn a strong policy:
 1. Attributes that provide a strong signal on personalization: For example, the brand affinity of the subject to the product, the price, etc.
-2. Attributes that predict the outcome of an action: For example, when optimizing for purchases, whether a user is a new or returning user might not affect which action is best, it can help reduce variance (similar to CUPED), helping the contextual bandit learn more efficiently
+2. Attributes that predict the outcome of an action: For example, when optimizing for purchases, whether a user is a new or returning user might not affect which action is best, but it can help reduce variance (similar to CUPED), helping the contextual bandit learn more efficiently
 :::

 :::warning Avoid high cardinality attributes